app-store

 Size vs Functionality Trade-off

-The 15 MB limit forces you to focus.
-An App Clip should handle one user task well rather than replicating your entire app.
-This constraint often produces a better user experience because the focused scope reduces cognitive load and speeds up task completion.
+The 15 MB cap forces sharp focus.
+An App Clip should handle one user task well rather than replicating your full app.
+This narrow scope reduces cognitive load and speeds up task completion.